-The directors have elected to prepare the financial statements in accordance with UK adopted International Accounting Standards ('UK IFRS').
+The Directors have elected to prepare the financial statements in accordance with UK adopted International Accounting Standards ('UK IFRS').

-The directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and the Company and of the profit or loss of the Company for that year.
-In preparing these financial statements, the directors are required to:
+The Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently - make judgements and accounting estimates that are reasonable and prudent - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare 'the financial statements on the going concern basis unless 'it is inappropriate to presume that the company and Company will continue in business.
+- Select suitable accounting policies and then apply them consistently - Make judgements and accounting estimates that are reasonable and prudent - State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Directors' report for the year ended 31 December 2021 (continued)
+Directors' report for the year ended 31 December 2022 (continued)